Skip to main content

 The platform uses a two-tier architecture.
 A single shared Control Plane manages organizations, projects, users, and authentication.
 It provisions a fully isolated Data Plane for each project — including its own Postgres database, API gateway, auth service, storage, and AI service.

-Architecture diagram: Browser → Next.js Frontend → Control Plane API → Per-Project Stack (Kong API Gateway, GoTrue Auth, PostgREST, Project Service, Postgres with pgvector).
-The control plane manages routing and authentication while each project gets a fully isolated stack.
+Architecture diagram: Browser → Next.js Frontend → Control Plane API for management; runtime requests go Browser → Per-Project Kong → Per-Project Stack (GoTrue Auth, PostgREST, Project Service, Postgres with pgvector, Storage, Realtime).
+The control plane provisions and manages projects but is not in the data-plane path for runtime traffic.

 Per-Project Isolation

-Each project gets its own complete infrastructure stack.
-This means one project’s data, users, and configuration are completely separate from another’s.
-Projects can’t see each other’s databases, storage buckets, or API keys.
-This isolation is enforced at the infrastructure level — each project runs its own Postgres instance, its own auth service, and its own AI service worker.
+Each project gets its own complete infrastructure stack in its own Kubernetes namespace (project-{ref}).
+One project’s data, users, and configuration are fully separate from another’s — projects can’t see each other’s databases, storage buckets, or API keys.
+Isolation is enforced at three layers:

 API Authentication

-Every API request requires two headers: an apikey header and a Bearer token in the Authorization header.
-The service_role key gives full access and bypasses Row Level Security — use it for server-side calls only.
-The anon key respects RLS policies and is safe for client-side use.
+Every API request requires two headers: an apikey header and a Bearer token in the Authorization header, both set to the same key.
+Powabase ships two keys per project, both surfaced in the Studio’s Connect modal: the Service Role (Secret) Key gives full access and bypasses Row Level Security — use it for server-side calls only — and the Anon (Publishable) Key respects RLS policies and is safe to embed in browsers and mobile clients.

-Never expose the service_role keyThe service_role key bypasses all Row Level Security policies.
+Never expose the Service Role keyThe Service Role (Secret) Key bypasses all Row Level Security policies.
 Only use it in server-side code.
-For client-side applications, use the anon key with appropriate RLS policies.
+For client-side applications, use the Anon (Publishable) Key with appropriate RLS policies.
+The Connect modal also exposes JWT Secret and Database URL — both must stay server-side.

 Request Routing